nadproject/nad/CONTRIBUTING.md

-# Contributing to Dnote
+# Contributing to NAD

-This repository contains the server side and the client side code for Dnote.
+This repository contains the server side and the client side code for NAD.

 * [Setting up](#setting-up)
 * [Command Linux Interface](#command-line-interface)